Sairyss/domain-driven-hexagon/README.md

 Domain business logic goes here.
 Avoid having business logic in your services when possible, this leads to [Anemic Domain Model](https://martinfowler.com/bliki/AnemicDomainModel.html) (domain services are exception for business logic that can't be put in a single entity).

-Entities must have an identity.
-We determine equality between two entities by comparing their identificators (usually its `id` field).

 > Domain entities should always be valid entities.
 There are a certain number of invariants for an object that should always be true.
 For example, an order item object always has to have a quantity that must be a positive integer, plus an article name and price.
 Therefore, invariants enforcement is the responsibility of the domain entities (especially of the aggregate root) and an entity object should not be able to exist without being valid.

+Entities:

+- Have an identity that defines it and makes it distinguishable from others.
+It's identity is consistent during its life cycle.
+- Equality between two entities is determined by comparing their identificators (usually its `id` field).
+- Can contain other objects, such as other entities or value objects.
+- Responsible for the coordination of operations on the objects it owns.
-- Entities know nothing about other layers;
+- Know nothing about other layers.
-- Domain entities data should be modelled to accomodate business logic, not some database schema;
+- Domain entities data should be modelled to accomodate business logic, not some database schema.
-- Entities must protect their invariants, try to avoid public setters and update state using methods;
+- Entities must protect their invariants, try to avoid public setters and update state using methods.
 - Validate Entities and other domain objects on creation and throw an error on first failure.
 [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast).

 Example files: